Skip to main content

 Who should choose it over alternatives

 Skip Caín if the main brief is a casual snack stop, a drinks-led night, or a highly specific cuisine request that needs confirmation before booking.
-The Bib Gourmand cue helps establish external recognition, but it does not by itself verify the menu, service format, beverage program, or dietary accommodations.
+The Bib Gourmand cue helps establish external recognition, but it does not by itself define the menu, service format, beverage program, or dietary accommodations.
 For those details, confirm directly before making Caín the center of the plan.

 Location